GoogleCloudPlatform/professional-services/examples/python-cicd-with-cloudbuilder/README.md

 4. Create a cloud build trigger that will tell Cloud Build when to run.
 5. Tie it all together by creating a cloudbuild.yaml file that tells Cloud Build how to execute your tests when the cloud build trigger fires, using the custom cloud builder you created.

+In order to follow along with this tutorial you'll need to:
+* Create or have access to an existing [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+* Install and configure the [Google Cloud SDK](https://cloud.google.com/sdk).

 ## 1. Create a new project in Cloud Source Repositories
 You'll start by creating a new repository in CSR, copying the files in this example into the CSR repository, and